 For additional questions you can contact Promeras by e-mail: email@example.com

-- Graduate schools: Sign up for one the graduate schools (more information you can find on the internet).
+- Graduate schools: Sign up for one the graduate schools (more information you can find on our website).
 Currently they are reorganizing the graduate schools into one graduate school instead different schools.
 Once this is completed we will provide a direct link to the website of the graduate school.
 Check with which graduate school your department is affiliated.
 Check the websites of the graduate schools for their courses.
 Some courses are free when you are a member of the graduate school (for example: English Biomedical Writing and Communication, Scientific Integrity).
 Courses the medical library are free for every PhD-student.

 - Research newsletter: The digital Erasmus MC Research Newsletter comes out once a month and comprises research related information for and by Erasmus MC researchers.
 To submit copy, subscribe or unsubscribe, send an email to: firstname.lastname@example.org.
 You can also find the newsletters on intranet: search for Erasmus MC Research Newsletter.